Breeders Cup Handicapping Tips

-The Breeders' Cup World Championship of horse racing at Santa Anita Park starts Friday and Saturday the 2nd and 3rd of November at Santa Anita Park will showcase the greatest horses on the planet racing to be named the greatest horse in their respective classes.
+The Breeders' Cup World Championship of horse racing at Churchill Downs November 2nd and 3rd, 2018 and will showcase the greatest horses on the planet racing to be named the greatest horse in their respective classes.
 It is truly the ultimate festival of horse racing and some horse racing fans and punters consider it to be the World Series or Super Bowl of equine sporting events.
 Over the course of 2 days, over $25 million dollars worth of purses will be handed out over 14 races featuring horses from every major horse racing nation on the planet.

 The Breeders' Cup represents a fairly large challenge for casual bettors as there are simply too many horses to follow.
 While the payoffs are generally huge, it is very difficult to follow multiple horses in multiple races from a variety of countries and then guess which horse is better.
 The up side is that for seasoned veterans who follow horse racing on a day to day basis, there are lots of opportunities to be had when making pari-mutuel bets.
 Here is a list of the top challenges and tips we have to offer horse racing fans.
 Bet on the Breeders Cup with confidence and increase your winnings.